a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-06-25-junkyard-computer-intro.md

 of my future computer?
 At least I was not choosing between stack machine and register machine.
-Finally at some point I decided, that it was time to stop considering options and start acting, dropped all instruction sets I have considered so far and decided to continue with BrainFuck.
+Finally at some point I decided, that it was time to stop considering options and start acting, dropped all instruction sets I have considered so far and decided to continue with BrainF--k.
 Why BF?
 It is compact, Turing-complete and quite well-known, and I thought it should not be much worse in the end than any other concoction.
-In retrospective I should have probably gone with subleq: despite being even more minimalistic, it allows for easier higher-level language implementation -- writing a compiler to BrainFuck turned out to be more tedious task than I liked, which required jumping through too many loops without having proper jumps.
+In retrospective I should have probably gone with subleq: despite being even more minimalistic, it allows for easier higher-level language implementation -- writing a compiler to BrainF--k turned out to be more tedious task than I liked, which required jumping through too many loops without having proper jumps.
 Yet BF issues didn't bother me much since I decided to stick with it  just long enough till I can emulate richer